Foreign policy of the George W. Bush administration: Historical background

-Bush made his first visit to Europe in June 2001.
+President Bush made his first visit to Europe in June 2001.
 Bush came under criticism from European leaders for the rejection of the Kyoto Protocol, which was aimed at reducing carbon dioxide emissions that contribute to global warming.
 He asserted that the Kyoto Protocol is "unfair and ineffective" because it would exempt 80 percent of the world and "cause serious harm to the U.S. economy".
 Post September 11, President Bush worked closely with his NATO allies in Europe, to fight against the Taliban and Al-Qaeda, in Afghanistan.
 However, after the 2003 Invasion of Iraq, relations were strained with France and Germany, who strongly opposed the invasion.
-But President Bush had an excellent relationship with Tony Blair, of Britain, and Silvio Berlusconi of Italy, which took part in the wars in both Iraq and Afghanistan.
+But President Bush had an excellent relationship with Tony Blair of Britain and Silvio Berlusconi of Italy, which took part in the wars in both Iraq and Afghanistan.
 Bush began his second term with an emphasis on improving strained relations with European nations.
 Bush lauded the pro-democracy struggles in Georgia and Ukraine.
 However, Nursultan Nazarbayev of Kazakhstan and Ilham Aliyev of Azerbaijan, both undemocratically elected and fiercely autocratic, received official state visits to the White House, along with increased economic and military assistance.
 The President had encouraged both leaders to hold free and fair elections early on in his second term, but in fact neither leader carried out significant reforms.